Barry Diller Warns Hollywood Faces Absolute Collapse, Says Top Actors & Executives Should Take 25% Pay Cut - ExBulletin

 Barry Diller Warns Hollywood Faces Absolute Collapse, Says Top Actors & Executives Should Take 25% Pay Cut

-Former Paramount and 20th Century Fox CEO Barry Diller didn’t hold back during a CBS appearance “Facing the Nation” issuing a grim warning to Hollywood that the entertainment industry faces “absolute meltdown” if the double shot by the Writers Guild of America and SAG-AFTRA is not resolved any time soon.
+Former Paramount and 20th Century Fox CEO Barry Diller didn’t hold back during a CBS appearance “Facing the Nation” issuing a grim warning to Hollywood that the entertainment industry faces “absolute meltdown” if the Writers Guild of America and SAG-AFTRA twin strike is not resolved soon.

 “What’s going to happen is if, in fact, it’s not all settled before Christmas, then next year there won’t be a lot of programs to watch.
 So you’re going to see subscriptions be taken out, which is going to cut into the revenue of all these movie companies, TV companies, which results in there being no programs,” Diller told host Margaret Brennan.
 “And just at the the moment the strike is settled that you want to get up, there won’t be enough money.”